Ale2C/Data-Mining/Unit-3/Practices/Practice1/Practice1.md

   ylab('Salary')
 ```

-# For test, we can see a very noticeable aspect in the graph, the fact that it was less values represented in the graph, it's because of subset that retuns subsets of data that can be vectors or dataframes that aproved the established conditions that with test set is with the split == False
+**For test, we can see a very noticeable aspect in the graph, the fact that it was less values represented in the graph, it's because of subset that returns subsets of data that can be vectors or dataframes that aproved the established conditions that with test set is with the split == False **
 <p >
   <img alt="Unit-3" src="./P1graph2.png" >
 </p>